Your Custom Text Here

 Paper Collage & Montage

-I have worked as an artist and designer for the past 20 years, producing work that has varied from digital editorial illustrations for magazines and collage record sleeve artwork, to hand drawn graphics for the fashion industries.
-Since joining Red Herring Studios in 2018, I have concentrated more intensely on my own collage works for galleries and exhibitions, patiently honing a particular style of surreal, by utilising colours, textures and images born out of my dusty collections of books and ephemera from c.1870-1970.
+Louis TF has worked as an artist and designer for the past 20 years, producing work that has varied from digital editorial illustrations for magazines and collage record sleeve artwork, to hand drawn graphics for the fashion industries.
+Since joining Red Herring Studios in 2018, he has developed his practice and focused on producing collage/montage works for galleries and exhibitions, patiently honing a particular style of surreal, utilising colours, textures and images born out of a large, dusty collections of books and ephemera from c.1870-1970.

 Get in touch at louis@louistf.com or visit louistf.com for more examples of Louis’ work and to purchase artworks.